Upstatement/ups-public-library/src/entries/the-box-model.md

 - More complex margin collapsing (of more than two margins) occurs when the above cases are combined.

-- These rules apply even to margins that are zero, so the margin of a descendant ends up outside its parent (according to the rules above) whether or not the parent's margin is zero.
+- These rules apply even to margins that are zero, so the margin of a descendant ends up outside its parent (according to the rules above) whether or not the parent’s margin is zero.

 - When negative margins are involved, the size of the collapsed margin is the sum of the largest positive margin and the smallest (most negative) negative margin.